andlabs/libui/README.md

 *Note that today's entry may be updated later today.*

+* **8 June 2016**
+	* Added `uiForm`, a new container control that arranges controls vertically, with properly aligned labels on each.
+Have fun!

 * **6 June 2016**
 	* Added `uiRadioButtonsSelected()`, `uiRadioButtonsSetSelected()`, and `uiRadioButtonsOnSelected()` to control selection of a radio button and catch an event when such a thing happens.